Diagnosing Lower

-First of all, determine who you want to see, a chiropractor or your regular medical doctor.
-That's a matter of personal preference because they do use different methods of treatment.
 Personally, I feel that a chiropractor or osteopathic doctor will be more likely to seek out the ultimate cause of your lower back pain symptoms rather then just treat the pain.
-But that's just my personal opinion.
-I don't like taking medications and frequently, though not always, medical doctors use medications and drugs as their first line of defense.

 However, If you aren't getting better with one healthcare provider, go see another one.
-To me it just makes sense to follow your intuition and use some common sense,
+To me it just makes sense to follow your intuition and use some common sense.

 Questions The Doctor May Ask

 You could have a medical condition that is causing your pain.
 For example, the kidneys lie against the back wall and if you have a kidney stone or an infection that could be the cause of your lower back pain.
-Pay attention to the location of your pain and when it occurs.
-The type of pain you have, is it sharp or dull?
-What relieves the pain or what increases the pain?
-These are all questions that your healthcare provider will ask you.
-Trying to diagnose the cause of upper or lower back pain symptoms is kind of like putting the pieces of a puzzle together.

 Observations and Examination

-After taking a detailed history as indicated by the above questions, the doctor will most likely perform a visual examination of your back.
 He will observe your posture, watch the way you walk, he will feel or palpate the back looking for any abnormal signs or pain.
-The doctor will then determine which tests might be needed to further help hime diagnose your condition.

 Possible Tests and Procedures